-3.4 TAVEL Criterion 4 nents measures and strategies (by destructive fishing practices and op Weight 14.5 Score Weighting Rationale Gear restrictions and practices to minimize bycatch (PI 3.4.1) is significantly more important than minimizing operational wastes (PI 3.4.3) which is more important than destructive fishing practices (PI 3.4.2).
+3.4 TAVEL Criterion 4 The management system and fishery implements measures and strategies (by rule or by voluntary action of the fishery) that demonstrably reduce by-catch, destructive fishing practices and operational waste.
+Weight 14.5 Score Weighting Ration ale Gear restrictions and practices to minimize bycatch (PI 3.4.1) is significantly more important tha minimizing operational wastes (PI 3.4.3) which is more important than destructive fishing practic (PI 3.4.2).